The Ozark Mountain Daredevils: 1980s

-Larry Lee left the band and relocated to Nashville, Tennessee, to pursue his own career in 1982, after releasing a solo album, Marooned, that had been recorded in Los Angeles for Columbia and released in March of the same year.
+After divorcing his wife, Larry Lee left the band and relocated to Nashville, Tennessee, to pursue his own career in 1982 after releasing a solo album, Marooned, that had been recorded in Los Angeles for Columbia and released in March of the same year.
 He also worked as a songwriter and country producer (for Alabama, Juice Newton and others) and would still play drums on occasion with other acts.
 In the mid-'80s, he even did a stint with Jimmy Buffett's Coral Reefer Band.
-After Lee's 1982 departure the group was left a quintet, with Dillon, Cash, Granda, Canaday and Wilson.
+After Lee's 1982 departure, the group was left a quintet, with Dillon, Cash, Granda, Canaday and Wilson.

-Later the same year, there was another major upheaval as Dillon and Cash decided that they'd had enough as well.
-After some consideration, it was decided that the group would continue with Granda and the returning Randle Chowning leading a new lineup that included Bobby "Lloyd" Hicks (vocals, drums, percussion, ex-Steve Forbert), Joe Terry (vocals, keyboards, from the St. Louis group the Couch Dancers) and Tulsa guitarist Gary Smith.
+That same year, there was another major upheaval as Dillon and Cash decided that they'd had enough as well.
+After some consideration, it was decided that the group would continue with Granda and the returning Randle Chowning leading a new lineup that included Bobby "Lloyd" Hicks (vocals, drums, percussion, ex-Steve Forbert, Dave Alvin), Joe Terry (vocals, keyboards, from the St. Louis group the Couch Dancers) and Tulsa guitarist Gary Smith.
 Canaday stayed on and once again became the band's road manager.

 This new grouping only lasted about a year and a half before Chowning left again, Hicks took a job with Kerry Cole & the Lefty Brothers and Joe Terry joined a new band, the Morells.
-At this point, Dillon and Cash agreed to rejoin and Gary Smith stayed around a few months more before relocating to Branson, Missouri, so the mid-1984 Ozarks lineup was: John Dillon, Steve Cash, "Supe" Granda, Steve Canaday and Gary Smith, the latter soon succeeded by Jason LeMasters (guitar), before LeMasters departed to work for Kris Kristofferson and was replaced by Chowning, back for his third stint with the Daredevils.
+At this point, Dillon and Cash agreed to rejoin and Gary Smith stayed around a few months more before relocating to Branson, Missouri, so the mid-1983 Ozarks lineup was: John Dillon, Steve Cash, "Supe" Granda, Steve Canaday and Gary Smith, the latter soon succeeded by Jason LeMasters (guitar), before LeMasters departed to work for Kris Kristofferson and was replaced in 1984 by Chowning, back for his third stint with the Daredevils.

-In 1984 the group's managers, Stan Plesser and Paul Peterson, closed their Good Karma Productions company as the band began to manage and book themselves from this point on.
+Also in 1983, the group's managers, Stan Plesser and Paul Peterson, closed their Good Karma Productions company as the band began to manage and book themselves from this point on.

+In September 1984, Dillon, Cash, "Supe", Chowning and Canaday went into Lou Whitney's Column One Studios in Springfield to record some new tracks, with Larry Lee back to help out as recording engineer.
+Unfortunately, these demos failed to attract a new deal.